ng2plus/web-storage/README.md

-## Absolute solution for web storage in Angular2
+## Ultimate solution for web storage for Angular2